showpass/showpass-wordpress-plugin/plugin/readme.txt

 1. Easily create an event calendar on any page or post
 2. Easily create event or product listings in a grid or list view, on any page or post
 3. Create event detail page to provide more information to customers
-4. This plugin utilizes the Showpass Purcahse Widget for a seamless checkout experience - no redirects means higher conversion rates
+4. This plugin utilizes the Showpass Purchase Widget for a seamless checkout experience - no redirects means higher conversion rates

 == Changelog ==